WindSoilder/WindSoilder.github.io/docs/writing_dockerfile_in_rust_project.md

 ```

 ### 3. make up vendor locally
-Because `cargo vendor` can vendor all dependencies locally, so when you compile your project, `cargo` don't need to `update crates.io` and `download dependency code again`.
+[cargo vendor](https://doc.rust-lang.org/cargo/commands/cargo-vendor.html) can vendor all dependencies locally, when you compile your project, `cargo` don't need to `update crates.io` and `download dependency code` again, so we can take less build time.
 ```shell
 cargo vendor
 ```

-After running cargo vendor, it will show up the following message:
+After running cargo vendor, it will show up some messages like this:

 ```text
 To use vendored sources, add this to your .cargo/config.toml for this project: